Home > Books > 2 Chronicles

 2 Chronicles 27

 Jotham, the son of Uzziah, reigned in Jerusalem for 16 years, doing what was right before the Lord, but not entering the temple.
-He strengthened the high gate of the Lord's house, built cities, fortresses, and towers, and defeated the king of the Ammonites, who paid him tribute.
-Jotham's way was directed before the Lord, and he was strengthened.
-He died and was buried in the City of David, and his son Ahaz succeeded him.
+He strengthened the high gate of the Lord's house, built cities, fortresses, and towers, and defeated the king of the Ammonites, receiving tribute from them.
+Jotham's reign was marked by strength and prosperity because he directed his way before the Lord.
+He died and was buried in the City of David, succeeded by his son Ahaz.